joycewamocho/alx-system_engineering-devops/0x02-shell_redirections/README.md

 file 12-newest_file displays the 10 newest files in the current directory

 file 13-unique takes a list of words as input and prints only words that appear exactly once.

+file 14-findthatword Display lines containing the pattern “root” from the file /etc/passwd